maxgio92/notes/content/notes/power-of-frame-pointers-pt2.md

 ## Userspace

-Besides loading and attaching the eBPF sampler probe, in userspace we collect the stack traces from `stack_traces` map.
+Besides loading and attaching the eBPF sampler probe, in userspace, we collect the stack traces from the `stack_traces` map.
 This map is accessible by stack IDs, which are available from the `histogram` map.

 You can see below an example, using [libbpfgo](https://github.com/aquasecurity/libbpfgo) APIs: